All Episodes

 But they're all Democrats.

-They're and this is the deck is stacked.
+And this is, the deck is stacked.

 Every direction you look, the deck is stacked.